mattduguid/mcp-101/README.md

 ## create MCP server from content to be searched

-[edit main.py](main.py) which contains the code to run the MCP server,
+[edit main.py](main.py) which contains the code to run the MCP server including links to my sample .pdf/.md/web urls for custom content,

 ## run and test (from cli)